netgroup-polito/un-orchestrator/orchestrator/README_NF-FG.md

 	}
 	]

-Given this NF-FG, the un-orchestrator configures the VNF ports as specified.
+Given this NF-FG, the un-orchestrator configures the default gateway of the UN as specified.

 ### Configuring the VNF interface